Lundquist = Entrepreneurship

 Students are hungry for even more entrepreneurship opportunities at all levels.
 That’s why we have created a new model for nurturing innovation and entrepreneurship for all UO students.

-Envisioned and created by Jeff Sorensen in collaboration with the Oregon Entrepreneurship Group student club, the Oregon Innovation Challenge (OIC) is a months-long incubator for student startups that includes in-depth workshops, one-on-one mentoring, training, a peer community, a pitch competition, and even funding for top projects.
+Envisioned and created by Jeff Sorensen, director of the Lundquist Center for Entrepreneurship, in collaboration with the Oregon Entrepreneurship Group student club, the Oregon Innovation Challenge (OIC) is a months-long incubator for student startups that includes in-depth workshops, one-on-one mentoring, training, a peer community, a pitch competition, and even funding for top projects.

 A sticky note with the number 263